Rajasthan woman branded as `witch`, tortured

-"The victim, Nargi Devi, was brought to her brother-in-law Pukhraj's house by her husband Chunni Lal from their village Rani for curing some ailment.
-Pukhraj said that there was some evil spirit which had caused the ailment and they should approach a quack whom he knew," a senior police officer said.
+"The victim, Nargi Devi, was brought to her brother-in-law Pukhraj`s house by her husband Chunni Lal from their village Rani for curing some ailment.
+Pukhraj said that there was some evil spirit which had caused the ailment and they should approach a quack whom he knew," a senior police officer told a news agency.

 The quack, Usha Meena, claimed that Nargi was a witch as soon as she saw her.

 "To free her from the evil spirit, Usha made her lie on hot coals.
 She was pushed on the coals and Usha placed hot tongs on her body," said the officer.

 He added that some neighbours heard the victim`s cries and informed the police, after which a team was despatched to the house.

 "The woman`s condition is critical, but she is out of danger," the officer said.

 The practice of branding women as witches and torturing them continues unabated in the remote rural areas of Rajasthan.

 Earlier, in the last week of May, a 30-year-old woman was also branded a witch and tortured in Padardi Mewada village of Dungarpur district.
 In the last week of July, a 35-year-old woman alleged that she was branded a witch by villagers, tortured and was being forced to leave her village, again in Dungarpur district.